Carnegie Mellon is proud to offer programs to foster the health and livelihood of employees in all stages of life.

 Healthy Living and Wellness

 Eating right, maintaining a healthy weight and getting regular physical activity are some of the best ways to prevent serious, lifelong conditions, and Carnegie Mellon makes it easy to maintain a healthy lifestyle.
-Our Healthy Campus initiative supports a campus environment that is conducive to healthy living for everyone at Carnegie Mellon.
+The university's Healthy Campus initiative supports a campus environment that is conducive to healthy living for everyone at Carnegie Mellon.

 Here are some of the programs and services available to our employees: